gordonb3/bubbagen/README.md

 <img src="https://raw.githubusercontent.com/gordonb3/cache/master/Bubba/Excito-B3.jpg" alt="Excito B3" width="250px" align="right"/>
 This project is a spin-off from [Sakaki's gentoo-on-b3 project](https://github.com/sakaki-/gentoo-on-b3) and contains what was previously published as the `Special Edition` while the Bubba overlay was still in beta.

 As with the original, this project contains a bootable, live-USB image for the Excito B3 miniserver.
 You can use it as a rescue disk, to play with Gentoo Linux, or as the starting point to install Gentoo Linux on your B3's main hard drive.
 You can even use it on a diskless B3.
 No soldering, compilation, or [U-Boot](http://www.denx.de/wiki/U-Boot/WebHome) flashing is required!
 You can run it without harming your B3's existing software; however, any changes you make while running the system *will* be saved to the USB (i.e., there is persistence).
-A number of useful software packages (web server, mail server etc.) are included precompiled with the image (in their 'freshly emerged' configuration state), for convenience (with heartbleed, shellshock and Ghost fixes applied).

 The kernel used in the image is **4.3.0** from gentoo-sources, with the necessary code to temporarily switch off the L2 cache in early boot (per [this link](https://lists.debian.org/debian-boot/2012/08/msg00804.html)) prepended, and the kirkwood-b3 device tree blob appended.
 The `.config` used for the kernel may be found [here](https://github.com/sakaki-/gentoo-on-b3/blob/master/configs/b3_live_usb_config) in the git archive.